oscarvargash/biol_550_2022/week_02/README.md

 ### Looking at the quality of a file that contains DNA sequences obtanied using high-throughput-sequecing (also known as next-generation-sequencing)

+Before analysing the quality of the sequences we nned to undertand the basics of [next-generation-sequencing](https://www.youtube.com/watch?v=fCd6B5HRaZ8)

 We will use FastQC quatify measure the quality of data in a file.
-Please dowload in your machine the two files by typing:
+Please download in your machine a compressed file with the data in a folder named `week_02`:

 ```
 cd Documents